learn-co-curriculum/dsc-researching-html-elements/README.md

 Your instinct might be to open the first result.
 You should be pickier.
 Sometimes the result has "gamed" the search engine and unfairly influenced the ranking.
-We recommend that you open the top **five** results and review them critically.
+It's recommended that you open the top **five** results and review them critically.

-We also recommend that you trust sites that are affiliated with building or defining the technologies more than blogs or other resources.
+It's also advisable to trust sites that are affiliated with building or defining the technologies more than blogs or other resources.
 In the HTML world, the Mozilla Developer Network (MDN) is an extremely trustworthy site.
 In fact, it's likely the best HTML, JS and CSS documentation source on the